-The total amount of non-audit services provided by the external auditors during the period was N76 million.
-These non-audit services were for the following: assessment of risk management practices (N37 million), assessment of compliance with whistle blowing guidelines (N8 million), trainings (N15 million), and professional service relating to the creation of a customer analytic portal for the bank (N16 million).
+The total amount of non-audit services provided by the external auditors during the year was N143 million.
+These non-audit services were for the following: assessment of risk management practices (N67 million) and assessment of compliance with whistle blowing guidelines (N14 million), review of the Bank's corporate governance (N31 million), trainings (N15 million), and professional service relating to the creation of a customer analytic portal for the bank (N16 million).
 These services in the Bank's opinion, did not impair the independence and objectivity of the external auditors.